kolkhis/lac/src/certify.md

 If you aim to earn the certification for completing this course, you must follow the guidelines set forth in this document.

-There are four main components to earning the certification for ProLUG courses.
+There are four main components to earning the certification.

 1. Worksheet Completion

 2. Discussion Questions

-3. Lab completion
+3. Lab Completion

 4. Final Project